Turki Al-Faisal: Afghanistan

 Prince Turki criticized equating jihad with acts of terrorism by citing the resistance against the Soviets in the 1980s.
 He disapproved of the Obama Administration's shunning of Hamid Karzai and believed Abdullah Abdullah was not an acceptable candidate to Afghanistan's diverse ethnic groups – namely, the Pashtuns and Uzbeks.
 He also called for a shift in U.S. strategy from the media theme against the Taliban to a more focused propaganda campaign against Al Qaeda.
 He voiced his urgency to the immediate resolution of the Durand Line between Pakistan and Afghanistan.
-He wants Afghan people to handle their own problems.
-He also expects the U.S. will continue to experience resistance as long as it stays in Afghanistan.
+He seemed to want Afghan people to handle their own problems and believed that the U.S. would continue to experience resistance as long as it stayed in Afghanistan.

 Iran

 On Iran, Prince Turki warned of its growing influence in Lebanon as "foreign hands manipulating strings."
-Asked what he thought would be the consequences of an Israeli or U.S. attack on Iran's nuclear facilities, Prince Turki responded, "Calamitous … cataclysmic, not just catastrophic."
+Asked what he thought would be the consequences of an Israeli or U.S. attack on Iran's nuclear facilities, Prince Turki responded, "Calamitous ... cataclysmic, not just catastrophic."
 On the Iranian nuclear program, he believes that there should be a zone free of weapons of mass destruction.
 He also believes Iranian actions have provoked worldwide opposition but at the same time suggests that Iran's nuclear program is being singled out.
 He believes Iran is pursuing an "explosive" path in nuclear enrichment.
-He stated if Iran was attacked Saudi Arabia would never grant Israeli flyover rights.
+He stated if Iran was attacked, Saudi Arabia would never grant Israeli flyover rights.

 He called the Geneva interim agreement a serious concern and condemned the United States for keeping the Government of Saudi Arabia away from the negotiations in Geneva.

-In 2016 Prince Turki expressed support for the dissident group Mojahedin-e-Khalq (MEK/PMOI).
+In 2016, Prince Turki expressed support for the dissident group Mojahedin-e-Khalq (MEK/PMOI).

 Yemen

-Prince Turki stated that Yemen has become a sanctuary for extremists as refugees flee the conflict and into the Kingdom's borders.
+Prince Turki stated that Yemen has become a sanctuary for extremists as refugees flee the conflict into the Kingdom's borders.